The EEMA conference 2019 was held in Budapest in November and discussed:

 Diaspora, Empire and the Gospel – uncovering the minority church in Europe

 In recent decades many millions of people have come to Europe from all over the world and established minority churches.
 Meanwhile ethnic Europeans have migrated within the continent and planted churches which often reflect their own culture more than the host culture.
-We will be investigating this phenomenon and asking how these churches navigate between becoming assimilated by the host culture, remaining isolated outposts of their culture of origin or endeavour to develop a ‘kingdom’ culture that transcends both.
+We investigated this phenomenon and asked how these churches navigate between becoming assimilated by the host culture, remaining isolated outposts of their culture of origin or endeavour to develop a ‘kingdom’ culture that transcends both.

 Participants in the conference are welcome to access the conference papers by clicking here (password protected).